Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Methodology

-We note that a different approach to fixing the number density of a sample is more common in the literature: instead choosing the objects above a threshold in mass or SFR in order to obtain a desired number density (sometimes referred to as abundance matching).
-For example, \citet{Hadzhiyska2021a} select the most massive galaxies such that they reach their desired number density.
-This has a very different effect on clustering, as it is selecting \emph{a differently clustered/biased population of dark matter halos}, while our random down-sampling selects halos with the same clustering properties, but just sparsely samples them to reduce computational load.
+In simulations and SAMs, the exact mapping of a given selection in stellar mass or SFR to the resulting galaxy number density is strongly model-dependent and can be at odds with other observational calibrations.
+This often leads to a different approach to fixing the number density of a galaxy sample in the literature.
+Instead of randomly down-sampling, studies will choose objects above a threshold in mass or SFR in order to obtain a desired number density, sometimes referred to as abundance matching.
+For example, \citet{Hadzhiyska2021a} (comparing IllustrisTNG and SC-SAM galaxies) select the most massive galaxies such that they reach their desired number density.
+This has a very different effect on clustering, as it is selecting a differently clustered/biased population of dark matter halos, while our random down-sampling selects halos with the same clustering properties, but just sparsely samples them to reduce computational load.